thunderbiscuit/tatooine/README.md

 ## Run the faucet

-On Linux/macOS, simply run the `tatooine` binary to start up the service:
+On Linux/macOS, run the `tatooine` binary to start up the service:

 ```shell
 ./tatooine-0.8.0/bin/tatooine
 ```